thejester129/andrewhollis.co.uk/_posts/2025-05-29-likes-jekyll.md

-In your function you'll want to parse the postId we'll be passing to the api in the route (more on that later) and then getting the viewcount item from the database.
+In your function you'll want to parse the postId we'll be passing to the api in the route (more on that later) and then getting the item from the database.
 If there is no entry yet,
-we want to add and return a default one with 0 views.
+we want to add and return a default one with 0 likes.

 ```javascript
 const postId = event.pathParameters.postId;